 What should I do if I failed an accountancy exam?

-In my previous blog, I finished with a recommendation to watch The Last Dance on Netflix.
+In my previous post – am I ready to sit my accountancy exam?, I finished with a recommendation to watch The Last Dance on Netflix.
 This mini-series looks at the success of the Chicago Bulls basketball team in the 1990s.
 Still worth watching if you have not checked it out.
 The biggest star of this team was Michael Jordan and I’m starting this blog with another quote from him

 “26 times I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”